-Factors affecting the RVGPrimary resource on Primary and Table 8-6 Secondary nodes (continued)
+Factors affecting the RVGPrimary resource on Primary and Table 8-5 Secondary nodes (continued)

-Node on which RVGPrimary is online Factors affecting the RVGPrimary resource actions Action that the RVGPrimary agent performs during online operation Secondary and the following attributes are set: AutoTakeover=1 AutoResync=0 The resource performs a takeover with fast-failback, but without performing the automatic synchronization.
+Node on which RVGPrimary is online Factors affecting the RVGPrimary resource actions Action that the RVGPrimary agent performs during online operation Secondary The Secondary is not connected, and the following attributes are set: AutoTakeover=1 AutoResync=0 The resource performs a takeover with fast-failback, but without performing the automatic synchronization.
 In the case of a Bunker setup, the resource first synchronizes the secondary node from the Bunker node before performing a takeover with fast-failback logging.
 You need to manually resynchronize the original Primary when it becomes available again using: Resynchronize Secondaries option from the GUI fbsync action from the Actions dialog that appears when you right-click and select RVGPrimary resource > Actions from the Cluster Manager (Java Console) The fbsync action is very useful as it enables you to perform synchronization from the VCS console itself without having to switch to the VEA console.
 If there are multiple secondaries in the RDS, and RLINKs between the secondaries are created, then, the RVGPrimary agent adds these secondaries back into the RDS and synchronizes them with the new Primary.

-Node on which RVGPrimary is online Factors affecting the RVGPrimary resource actions Action that the RVGPrimary agent performs during online operation Secondary The Secondary is not connected and the Primary cluster state has been declared as disaster or replica.
+Secondary The Secondary is not connected and the Primary cluster state has been declared as disaster or replica.
 For more information, see Cluster Server Administrator's Guide.
 In this you have set the following attributes: AutoTakeover=1 AutoResync=0 The resource performs a takeover without fast-failback.
 If there are multiple secondaries in the RDS, and RLINKs between the secondaries are created, then, the RVGPrimary agent adds these secondaries back into the RDS and synchronizes them with the new Primary Secondary The Secondary is inconsistent.
 The resource fails to come online.
 Acting Secondary The resource fails to come online.